CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_posts/2015-10-18-introduction-to-functional-programming-in-python-p1.md

     for n in nums:
         sum += n

-    return sum/float(len(nums))
+    return sum/len(nums)
 {% endhighlight %}

 Here we have to tell Python exactly what it needs to do verbaitum

     1. Create a variable called sum, assign it the value zero.
-	2. Go through each item in the list in turn and add it's value to the variable sum
+    2. Go through each item in the list in turn and add it's value to the variable sum.
-	3. Divide that by the number of items there were in the list - oh! and don't forget to cast to a float
+    3. Divide that by the number of items there were in the list.

 Whereas the functional paradigm is part of a family of [declarative programming][declarative-wiki] paradgims, where instead of detailing all the steps you simply 'declare' what something is or how to transform it into another form.
-In the case of [functional programming][functional-wiki] this is done (suprisingly) using functions , for example we can rewrite the above as the following.
+In the case of [functional programming][functional-wiki] this is done (suprisingly) using functions, for example we can rewrite the above as the following.

 {% highlight py3 %}